-While there are a number of factors contributing to your credit score, one of the most important is the level of debt you owe.
-However, simply reducing your overall debt might not have the greatest impact.
+While several factors contribute to your credit score, one of the most important is the level of debt you owe.
+However, simply reducing your overall debt might not have the most significant impact.

 You need a robust strategy to maximize the results and get the best credit score possible.
 It’s not a complicated process, but it’s good to put a little thought into it before you start funneling your extra cash into debt payments.

-We’ll take you step by step so you can start lowering your debt and improving your credit score.
+We’ll show you step-by-step, so you can start lowering your debt and improving your credit score.

 - 1 What is credit utilization?

 - 2 How can you improve your credit score by reducing your debt?

 - 4 Settle With the Original Creditor

 - 6 Keep Your Credit Utilization Ratio Below 30%